Vocal cords must close tightly to produce sound and keep food out of the lungs. Paralysis prevents this essential closure.

 | Bilateral (Both cords paralyzed) |

-Because the vocal cords cannot close tightly, food or liquid may slip into the lungs instead of the stomach.
+When vocal cords cannot seal properly, food or liquid can "slip" into the lungs instead of the esophagus.

-Watch for: Choking or coughing every time you drink water.
-This can lead to Aspiration Pneumonia, a severe lung infection.
+Signs to watch for: Choking or coughing every time you drink water.
+This can lead to Aspiration Pneumonia, a severe and potentially life-threatening lung infection.

 Causes